PeteMatterfield/MeshMatrixTransform/README.md

 The RGB landmark points are also saved in the same location as the matrixfile and automatically loaded.

+For example, I scan objects using Artec's line of 3d scanning devices.
+To get the best color renderig though, I'll capture the subject using a cross polarized Sony A7R4 camera and solve a photogrammetry scan using Reality Capture.
+In order to project Reality Capture's texture onto the structured light model, the model has to be aligned to Reality Capture's registration.
+I'll export a medium-poly mesh from RC and use this tool to align the structured light mesh to it, export the mesh, then import that transformed mesh into RC for texture projection.

 Note: great for automation pipelines!

 # Usage